Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Introduction

-\textbf{Contributions.} To our knowledge, this is the first large-scale, comprehensive empirical study on automated privacy policy generators for mobile apps.
-Specifically, we make the following contributions: \begin{itemize} \item We conducted a systematic analysis of the existence and quality of privacy policies for 99,149 apps at the Google Play Store and collected a large-scale privacy policy dataset containing 46,472 privacy policies.\footnote{Our dataset is available at: https://github.com/APPG-APPG/APPG} from all app categories.
+\textbf{Contributions.} To our knowledge, this is the first large-scale, exhaustive empirical study of automated privacy policy generators for mobile apps.
+Our observations, findings, and insights will benefit stakeholders beyond just app developers, including APPG providers and privacy regulators from the APPG design perspective and legal perspective.
+We make the following contributions: \begin{itemize} [leftmargin=*] \item We perform a systematic empirical analysis of APPGs, covering various aspects, such as features, characterizations, and levels of recognition of data use.

-\item We carried out a comprehensive assessment of 10 APPGs for mobile apps on multiple dimensions, especially the recognition of the extent of data use and readability of generated privacy policies.
-We also revealed the market penetration and practicability of APPGs on device permissions.
-Our observations, findings, and insights will benefit all stakeholders beyond just app developers, including APPG providers and privacy regulators from the APPG designing perspective and the legal perspective. \end{itemize}
+\item We conduct a systematic analysis of the privacy policies of 99,149 apps in the Google Play Store.
+Specifically, our dataset includes 46,472 privacy policies extracted from these apps and available at~\cite{our_repo}.

+\item We discuss implications for APPG users, APPG providers, and privacy regulators to improve the APPG ecosystem. \end{itemize}